Colorado Photonics Industry Association

-In 1995, Dr. Brian Hooker, of the CU/CSU Optoelectronic Computing Systems Center (OCS), embarked on such a project with Gary Horvath, of the University of Colorado Business Advancement Center (CU-BAC), to understand the size and scope of the Colorado photonics industry.
-Their goal was to develop and qualify a list of potential optics related companies in Colorado in hopes of developing a directory.
+In 1995, Dr. Brian Hooker, of the CU/CSU Optoelectronic Computing Systems Center (OCS), embarked on a project with Gary Horvath, of the University of Colorado Business Advancement Center (CU-BAC), to understand the size and scope of the Colorado photonics industry.
+Their goal was to develop and qualify a list of potential optics-related companies in Colorado in hopes of developing a directory.

 Hooker also encouraged Horvath to attend the daylong session entitled “Global Networking of Regional Optics Clusters.”
 At this event it was evident that:

-Typically, the leaders in starting industry clusters were the federal labs, state agencies and universities.
-Ultimately, industry had to take a leadership role before the clusters would become effective.
+Typically, the leaders in starting industry clusters were the federal labs, state agencies, and universities.
+Ultimately, the industry had to take a leadership role before the clusters would become effective.